 According to Signals Research Group, mobile data traffic in the United States alone is expected to grow between 53x and 153x from 2010 to 2020 while cellular network capacity will grow by only approximately 25x.
 Carrier Wi-Fi represents a very attractive way to fill that gap.

 Online lifestyles with data-hungry applications such as Facebook and YouTube.
 The explosion of different types of devices.
-All-you-can-eat data subscriptions accompanied by user expectations that the service be fast and cheap.
 It is no wonder that there is a supply-and-demand issue for 3G/4G data capacity in the mobile networks.

 Traditionally, mobile operators have managed capacity issues by:

 - Acquiring more spectrum.
 This may not be a viable option in many markets today.